Gawehold/MIDIFall/README.md

 1. Download LÖVE11 from https://love2d.org/
 2. Download the zip file of this repository.
 3. Drag and drop the zip file OR the unzipped folder to "love.exe".

+## License
+The GNU General Public License v3.0 (GPL 3)
+Please view the LICENSE.txt for more details.